Rosso84/AnimeGames/README.md

 #### Steam errors

+If you get the errormessage:

+       403 Error: Check your API key is correct

+Try to restart your server and make sure you use the right api key and dont leave any spaces in.

 If you get the error message when trying to login:

         'Something Went Wrong, We were unable to service your request.
 Please try again later.